This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 PCR testing for Hajj and Umrah

-Hajj will be available this year for those under 65 years of age, provided that they obtain the basic doses of vaccines approved in the Kingdom and they must present a negative PCR test taken no more than 72 hours prior to their arrival to the Kingdom.
+This year’s Hajj season has ended with 2 million pilgrims successfully attending.
+The Hajj pilgrims were allowed into the Kingdom by presenting a negative PCR test taken no more than 72 hours prior to their arrival.
 Check out our article about Hajj 2022 below for more updates and news:

 What about testing at the airport?